Matt L's Posts

 It has many scenes that are basically von Trier copying Tarkovsky’s cinematic style.
 Especially STALKER.

-1st and 3rd favorite foreign films from the second half of 1994 over 3 years ago
+1st and 3rd favorite foreign films from the second half of 1994 about 4 years ago

 Don’t forget 1994 was also the year of CHUNGKING EXPRESS, ASHES OF TIME, WILD REEDS, CARO DIARIO, QUEEN MARGOT, BURNT BY THE SUN, VIVE L’AMOUR, LAMERICA and IL POSTINO.